last updated April 12, 2018 by Sheila Schmutz, Saskatoon. firstname.lastname@example.org

 During the 15th century in England, brocade, embroidered velvets and other opulent fabrics began to be more fashionable than fur.
 Fur trim, instead of complete fur linings of clothing persisted in the early part of the century though.
 (E. Veale "The English Fur Trade")

 Capes or cloaks of this type were typical Medieval attire for both men and women through the 14th century.
-This cape is made of a coat-weight charcoal wool.
-The natural "Silver Fox" standup collar is removable so that the cape can be easily cleaned/washed.
+This cape is made of a coat-weight black wool.
+The natural "Silver Fox" collar is removable so that the cape can be easily cleaned/washed.
+The medieval type penannular brooch was made by Master Ark.
 In the 14th centuray, the entire cloak might have been fur lined, with the fur showing only on the collar.
 Squirrel was a common fur used to line cloaks.
 Ermine or winter weasel/stoat was only affordable by the very wealthy.

-The full circle cape was common from ancient times through at least the 14the century as the warm outer garment for both women and men.
-In certain periods, it would likely have been floor length on people who were wealthy enough.
-It was normally closed with a chain, as in this case, or a cord.
+In certain periods, the cloak would likely have been floor length on people who were wealthy enough.
+It was often closed with a chain, as in this case, or a cord.
 This cape has a red fox fur collar that is detachable.
 The wool fabric, color, closure and even the type of fur are all "period" on this cape.

 Capes are back in fashion today!
 Many women wear capes of this length, or shorter as their go-to winter outer garment.
 Sweaters, light jackets, etc. can easily be worn underneath.